Munich Oktoberfest opens with heightened security – DW – 09/21/2024

 Although the venue opened at 9 a.m. local time, beer lovers faced a three-hour wait for Munich Mayor Dieter Reiter to officially launch the two-week-long event by inserting a tap into the first keg.

-He will hand over the first liter of beer to the Bavarian state premier Markus Söder, from the conservative Christian Social Union party.
+He handed over the first liter of beer to the Bavarian state premier Markus Söder, from the conservative Christian Social Union party.

 What's different about this year's festival?